Media Contact: Media Contact:

 Promotion & Marketing Associate, WJCT

 FOR IMMEDIATE RELEASE

-WJCT is the community-owned and operated public media organization serving the First Coast since 1958, using its on-air, online, and live event platforms to enable community members to learn, share, and grow.
+WJCT is the community-owned and operated public media organization serving Jacksonville and the First Coast since 1958, using television, radio, digital media, and live events to help community members learn, share, and grow.
 For more information on WJCT’s in-depth programming content, log on to WJCT Online at wjct.org.
-Like WJCT on Facebook and follow WJCT on Twitter and Instagram.
+Like WJCT on Facebook (facebook.com/wjctjax) and follow WJCT on Twitter (@WJCTJax) and Instagram (@WJCTJax).

 About The Jacksonville Music Experience (JME):The Jacksonville Music Experience (JME) is a multi-platform collection of services, providing music fans in Northeast Florida and beyond with a variety of ways to enjoy their favorite artists and discover new genres on air, online, on demand and in person.
 For more information on the elements included on the Jacksonville Music Experience from WJCT, visit wjct.org/jaxmusic and join the JME Facebook group (facebook.com/groups/jaxmusic/)